svitlanaf/virtualBookList_my/README.md

 ## Known Bugs / Limitations

 * _If you click "My list" in dropdown menu you'll see the following error in the console: "ERROR TypeError: Cannot read property 'length' of null at ShelfPipe.webpackJsonp.386.ShelfPipe.transform (shelf.pipe.ts:13)", but it doesn't affect the application's functionality._
+* _The process of loggin in takes some time to create (autorize) a user in a firebase.
+We don't have a proper screen for that, so you'll see a splash page for few seconds._

 ## Technologies Used